Skip to main content

 Michelin-recognised Brazilian at mid-range prices.

 De Segunda has earned back-to-back Michelin Plates (2024 and 2025) while staying firmly in the $$ price tier — a combination that makes it one of the cleaner value cases in São Paulo's mid-range Brazilian dining scene.
-Located in Itaim Bibi, it is easy to book, consistently rated (4.4 across 687 Google reviews), and a practical choice for both pairs and small groups who want verified quality without the overhead of a destination tasting menu.

-If you are deciding between De Segunda and A Casa do Porco for a mid-range Brazilian meal in São Paulo, the choice comes down to format: A Casa do Porco is louder, more theatrical, and harder to get into; De Segunda is quieter, more accessible, and earns its two consecutive Michelin Plates (2024 and 2025) through consistency rather than spectacle.
+If you are deciding between De Segunda and A Casa do Porco for a mid-range Brazilian meal in São Paulo, the choice comes down to format: A Casa do Porco is louder, more theatrical, harder to get into; De Segunda is quieter, more accessible, earns its two consecutive Michelin Plates (2024 and 2025) through consistency rather than spectacle.
 For a value-conscious diner who wants verified quality without the booking scramble, De Segunda is the stronger call.

 De Segunda sits in Itaim Bibi, one of São Paulo's more polished residential and dining neighbourhoods, on Rua Prof. Tamandaré Toledo.
 The address matters: Itaim Bibi is where the city's working restaurant culture intersects with genuine neighbourhood loyalty, which is a different proposition from the destination-dining circuit around Vila Madalena or the Jardins.
 If you are staying in or near Itaim Bibi, this is a local worth knowing.
 If you are travelling from elsewhere in the city, the Michelin recognition gives you a reason to make the trip.

 The cuisine is Brazilian at the $$ price tier, which positions De Segunda clearly below the city's $$$-and-up creative Brazilian circuit — venues like Maní or the flagship tasting-menu format of D.O.M.
 What you get here is Brazilian cooking priced for regulars, not for occasions.
-That is not a criticism: it is the reason the Google rating sits at 4.4 across 687 reviews, a volume that reflects genuine repeat traffic rather than one-time destination visitors inflating a score.

 Two Michelin Plates in consecutive years signals that the kitchen is cooking at a level the Guide considers worth recommending, without the formality or price premium of a star.
 The Plate is Michelin's marker for good cooking at a fair price — exactly the signal a value-seeker should weight when comparing options in a city as competitive as São Paulo.
 For context, São Paulo's Michelin selection is dense: earning a Plate two years running in Itaim Bibi, against the volume of serious Brazilian restaurants operating in this city, is a meaningful credential.

 De Segunda's positioning as an accessible neighbourhood restaurant with consistent Michelin recognition makes it a practical group option for anyone who wants a credentialled meal without the coordination overhead of a high-end tasting menu format.
-A $$ price range is forgiving for groups where guests have different budgets, and Itaim Bibi's density of post-dinner options means the evening does not have to end at the table.
+A $$ price range is forgiving for groups where guests have different budgets, Itaim Bibi's density of post-dinner options means the evening does not have to end at the table.

-That said, confirmed private dining arrangements, room capacities, and group booking policies are not available in the current data.
+That said, confirmed private dining arrangements, room capacities, group booking policies are not available in the current data.
 If you are organising a group of six or more, contact the restaurant directly before assuming private space is available.
-Compared to venues like Evvai or D.O.M. at the $$$$ tier, De Segunda is likely to be less formally set up for private event infrastructure , but more flexible on budget and easier to fill a table at short notice.
+Compared to venues like Evvai or D.O.M. at the $$$$ tier, De Segunda is likely to be less formally set up for private event infrastructure, but more flexible on budget and easier to fill a table at short notice.

 For smaller groups of two to four, De Segunda at this price point competes well against other Itaim Bibi options.
 Peer Brazilian restaurants worth comparing for group value in São Paulo include Balaio IMS and Banzeiro, both of which cover different regional registers of Brazilian cooking at accessible prices.
 If your group wants Amazonian Brazilian specifically, Banzeiro is the more targeted option.
 If the group is interested in broader São Paulo neighbourhood dining, our full São Paulo restaurants guide covers the range.

 At the $$ tier with back-to-back Michelin Plates, De Segunda delivers one of the cleaner value propositions in São Paulo's mid-range.
 You are not paying for ceremony, a tasting menu structure, or a famous chef's name.
-You are paying for a kitchen that cooks Brazilian food well enough for Michelin's inspectors to recommend it two years in a row, in a neighbourhood where the local repeat-customer base keeps the 4.4 Google rating honest.

 Compare that to A Baianeira or AE!
 Café & Cozinha for a sense of what São Paulo's accessible Brazilian dining range looks like.
 De Segunda's Michelin recognition puts it a step above the casual end of that spectrum without jumping to the $$$ price tier.
 For a value-seeker, that gap is the reason to book here over an unrecognised alternative at a similar price.
 You can also check our full São Paulo restaurants guide for a broader view of where De Segunda sits in the city's dining picture.

-Elsewhere in Brazil, restaurants operating at a comparable value-to-credential ratio include Manga in Salvador, Manu in Curitiba, and Lasai in Rio de Janeiro , all worth knowing if your itinerary extends beyond São Paulo.
+Elsewhere in Brazil, restaurants operating at a comparable value-to-credential ratio include Manga in Salvador, Manu in Curitiba, and Lasai in Rio de Janeiro, all worth knowing if your itinerary extends beyond São Paulo.

 Phone and website data are not confirmed in the current record.
 Approach booking via Google Maps, which lists the restaurant at R. Prof. Tamandaré Toledo, 160, Itaim Bibi, or check for current contact details on arrival in São Paulo.
-Hours are also unconfirmed in the current data , verify before visiting.
+Hours are also unconfirmed in the current data, verify before visiting.

 Dress code: unconfirmed, but a $$ Brazilian neighbourhood restaurant in Itaim Bibi is unlikely to enforce formality.
 Smart casual is a safe default.
 If you are coming from or heading to a business context, that level of dress will be appropriate.